 Laura Møhlmann-de Grijs (1949-2010)

 Laura was born an only child in Amsterdam at the very end of 1949.
 She didn’t receive a lot of love in her childhood.
-She taught herself to play the guitar; she taught Harry Sacksioni (1950), who would later become a famous guitar player, to strum the guitar, while he in his turn taught her a couple of classical chords.
+She taught herself to play the guitar; she taught Harry Sacksioni (1950), who would later become a famous guitar player, how to pluck the guitar, while he in his turn taught her a couple of classical chords.

 Text: Museum Møhlmann